starwing/luautf8/README.md

 - `utf8.sub`
 - `utf8.upper`

-The document of these functions can be find in Lua manual[3].
+The documentation of these functions can be found in the Lua manual[3].

 [3]: http://www.lua.org/manual/5.2/manual.html#6.4